0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-09-05-master-thesis-fajar-purnama.md

 <figure id="figmoodle-diff-sync">
 	<img src="https://404store.com/2020/09/05/3.3.Dynamic-Content-Synchronization-Model.jpg" onerror="this.onerror=null;this.src='https://cdn.steemitimages.com/DQmYsiSk4WqDNnAEK8qxNN2mGgHYeR7nGLPKqUWxoL2He2u/3.3.Dynamic-Content-Synchronization-Model.jpg';" alt="https://file.army/i/B4GJZmp" />
 	<figcaption>Figure 3.3 Dynamic content synchronization model for Moodle <a href="#citeroyyana-dynamic-content-synchronization">[11]</a>.
 The course packer converts both Moodle tables into synchronization tables.
-Then the synchronizer checks for inconsistency between the two tables which in the end applies the difference between both synchronization table to the slave’s synchronization table.
+Then the synchronizer checks for inconsistency between the two tables which in the end applies the difference between both synchronization table to the slave's synchronization table.
 Finally the synchronization table is reconverted into Moodle table and that is how it is synchronized.
 	</figcaption>
 </figure>